Hedi-Bk/Fine-Tuning-Phi-3-with-QLoRA-Unsloth/README.md

 # Fine-Tuning Phi-3 with QLoRA & Unsloth

 This repository contains a specialized implementation for fine-tuning the **Microsoft Phi-3-mini** model using the **QLoRA** (Quantized Low-Rank Adaptation) technique.
-The project is optimized for high efficiency and low VRAM usage thanks to the **Unsloth** library.

 ## Key Features